314-grp-301/314-grp-301.github.io/Assignments/03-Design-Ideation.md

 **:zap: Key Features**

 - **Portable:** Easy to move and install in various locations.
-- **Full Weatherproof:** Designed to withstand harsh environmental conditions.
+- **Weatherproof:** Designed to withstand harsh environmental conditions.
 - **LCD Display:** Clear and informative data presentation.
 - **WIFI Capable:** Uses the ESP32 chipset to transmit data to the net.
 - **2 Key Sensors:** Multi-functional sensor for comprehensive environmental data.